oceanprotocol-archive/OEPs/3/README.md

 shortname: 3/SONAR
 name: Searchable OceaN Asset Registry
 type: Standard
-status: Draft
+status: Raw
-editor: Dimitri De Jonghe <dimi@oceanprotocol.com>
+editor: Aitor Argomaniz <aitor@oceanprotocol.com>
-contributors: Aitor Argomaniz <aitor@oceanprotocol.com>, Mike Anderson <mike.anderson@dex.sg>, Samer Sallam <samer@oceanprotocol.com>, Kiran Karkera <kiran.karkera@dex.sg>
+contributors: Dimitri De Jonghe <dimi@oceanprotocol.com>, Mike Anderson <mike.anderson@dex.sg>, Samer Sallam <samer@oceanprotocol.com>, Kiran Karkera <kiran.karkera@dex.sg>
 ```

 ## Abstract

-The SONAR OEP is any software, protocol or interaction that allows actors
-to publish and discover assets such as data sets, algorithms, infrastructure and so on.
+The SONAR OEP is a specification for Ocean Protocol to publish and discover assets such as data sets, algorithms, infrastructure and so on.

 This OEP does not focus on metadata structure, staking or curation.
 It's purely the mechanics of publishing and retrieval of assets.